SoroushGReza/Fine-Cuts/README.md

 * A button for online booking makes it accessable for clients if the salon is busy.
 * Online shop for aftercare products to be shipped or picked up at the salon, can help with the productsales, but also something that is somewhat time consuming for a small salons.

--But for this salon it would not have been a good fit right now, and it this stage this would be over my skill level to achieve.
+-But for this salon it would not have been a good fit right now.
+And some of those tasks would have been over my skill level at this moment.

 ## Errors in the readme file: